-Already, the approach has transformed the lives of thousands of students in California.
+Already, the approach has transformed the lives of thousands of students.
 Research shows that Linked Learning certified pathway students are less likely to drop out and more likely to graduate than similar students in traditional high school programs.
 Also, students coming into Linked Learning with low achievement scores demonstrate greater academic success than similar students enrolled in traditional high schools.

 Delivery Models of Linked Learning